-I only know of two works where Jordanus's letter formalism turns up after his own times, both from France.
-One is Lefèvre d'étaples' edition of Jordanus's De elementis arithmetice artis (Lefèvre d'étaples, 1514) (first edition 1494).
-The other is Claude Gaspar Bachet's Problemes plaisans et delectables, que se font par les nombres (1624) (first edition 1612), where (for the first and only time?)
-Jordanus's technique is used actively and creatively by a later mathematician.26
+artis [Lefèvre d'Étaples 1514] (first edition 1494).
+The other is Claude Gaspar Bachet's Problemes plaisans et delectables, que se font par les nombres [1624] (first edition 1612), where (for the first and only time?)
+Jordanus's technique is used actively and creatively by a later mathematician.23

-1.3 Abbacus writings before algebra
+Abbacus writings before algebra

-The earliest extant abbacus treatises are roughly contemporary with the al-Khwārizmī-redaction (at least the originals - what we have are later copies).
+The earliest extant abbacus treatises are roughly contemporary with the al-Khwarizmīredaction (at least the originals - what we have are later copies).
 They contain no algebra, but their use of the notations for fractions is of some interest.

-Traditionally, a Livero dell'abbecho (ed.
-Arrighi, 1989) conserved in the codex Florence, Ricc.
+Traditionally, a Livero dell'abbecho [ed.
+Arrighi 1989] conserved in the manuscript Florence, Ricc.
 2404, has been supposed to be the earliest extant abbacus book, "internal evidence" suggesting a date in the years 1288-90.
-Since closer analysis reveals this internal evidence to be copied from elsewhere, all we can say on this foundation is that the treatise postdates 1290 (Høyrup, 2005, p.
-47 n.
-57) - but not by many decades, see imminently.
+Since closer analysis reveals this internal evidence to be copied from elsewhere, all we can say on this foundation is that the treatise postdates 1290 [Høyrup 2005: 47 n.
+57] - but not by many decades, see imminently.

 The treatise claims in its incipit to be "according to the opinion" of Fibonacci.
-Actually, it consists of two strata - see the analysis in (Høyrup, 2005).
-One corresponds to the basic abbacus school curriculum, and has nothing to do with Fibonacci; the other contains advanced matters, translated from the Liber abbaci but demonstrably often with scarce understanding.
+Actually, it consists of two strata - see the analysis in [Høyrup 2005].
+One corresponds to the basic curriculum, and has nothing to do with Fibonacci; the other contains advanced matters, translated from the Liber abbaci but demonstrably often without understanding.

-The Fibonacci-stratum copies his numbers, not only his mixed numbers with the fraction written to the left $(\frac{2}{7}10 \text{ where we would write } 10\frac{2}{7})$ but also his ascending continued fractions (written, we remember, in Maghreb notation, and indeed from right to left, as done by al-Ḥaṣṣār, cf. above).
-However, the compiler does not understand the notation, at one place (ed.
+The Fibonacci-stratum copies his numbers, not only his mixed numbers with the fraction written to the left ($\frac{2}{7}$ 10 where we would write $10\frac{2}{7}$) but also his ascending continued fractions (written, we remember, in Maghreb notation, and indeed from right to left, as done by ibn al-Yasamin, cf. above).
+However, the compiler does not understand the notation, at one place [ed.
+Arrighi 1989: 112], for instance, he changes $\frac{33-6}{53}\frac{642-46}{53}$, standing in the Liber abbaci [ed.
+Boncompagni 1857: 273] for into $\frac{3364246}{5353535353}$.
+It is obvious, moreover, that he has not got the faintest idea about algebra: he mostly omits Fibonacci's alternative solutions by means of regula recta; on one occasion where he does not (fol.
+83^r, ed.
+Arrighi 1989: 89) he skips the initial position and afterwards translates res as an ordinary, not an algebraic cosa.24